sensu/sensu-docs/content/sensu-enterprise/3.0/upgrading.md

 #### Configure OpsGenie for `responders`

-_NOTE: To continue routing events to specific OpsGenie teams and other entities you must upgrade your Sensu Enterprise configuration when upgrading Sensu Enterprise 3.0 or later_
+_NOTE: To continue routing events to specific OpsGenie teams and other entities you must upgrade your Sensu Enterprise OpsGenie configuration when upgrading to Sensu Enterprise 3.0 or later_

 The OpsGenie v2 Alert API replaces the `teams` and `recipients` attributes with a new `responders` attribute.
 As a result you must upgrade your Sensu